cissp-pro/cissp-res/README.md

 Resources for Preparing the CISSP Exam.
+All the resources are listed under [Resources](/resources) folder